The Boat Race 1956: Race

 Cambridge won the toss and elected to start from the Surrey station, handing the Middlesex side of the river to Oxford.
 In a south-easterly wind and drizzle, the race was started by umpire Kenneth Payne at 11:30 a.m.
 Oxford out-rated their opposition for the first minute, averaging 40 strokes per minute to Cambridge's 37, yet after a minute the Light Blues held a half-length lead.
 With the Dark Blues continuing to stroke faster, the deficit was reduced to a quarter-length by Craven Steps, which was passed in record time.
 By the Mile Post, and despite pushes from Oxford, the Light Blues were about half a length ahead.

 A spurt at Harrods Furniture Depository saw them gain an extra half-length before they passed under Hammersmith Bridge a length and a half ahead of Oxford.
 Although the Dark Blues were on the outside of the long bend in the river, they kept in touch, and prevented Cambridge from extending their lead.
 The Light Blues passed Chiswick Steps still with a length and a half lead as both crews faced a head wind going into Corney Reach.
-Along Dukes Meadow Cambridge started to tire and Oxford began to gain; passing through the arches of Barnes Bridge, the Light Blues held a four-second lead.
+Along Dukes Meadows Cambridge started to tire and Oxford began to gain; passing through the arches of Barnes Bridge, the Light Blues held a four-second lead.
 Increasing their rate to 34 strokes per minute, Oxford's stroke Mawer tried to pull them back into contention yet just as the boats began to overlap, Cambridge pushed on again to win by 1 1/4 lengths in a time of 18 minutes 36 seconds.
 It was the fastest winning time since the 1934 race and the fourth fastest time in the history of the Boat Race, yet the narrowest winning margin since the 1952 race.
 It was the Light Blues' second consecutive win, their third win in four years and took the overall record in the race to 56-45 in their favour.

 According to the rowing correspondent of The Times, it was "one of the greatest battles in the history of the race".
 Cambridge's boat club president Masser said "I cannot speak too highly Oxford's magnificent row.
 We had planned to build up an early lead and then row clean away ... but hard as we tried we could not shake Oxford off our tail."